Resolving NuGet dependency conflicts

 <PackageReference Include="EPiServer.Hosting" Version="12.4.1" />

-If you add Optimizely Customized Commerce (or Forms, or others) you may have more dependency issues, especially if you are trying to stay current on the main packages dependencies.
-To solve those issues the method is the same.
+If you add Optimizely Customized Commerce (or Forms or others), you may have more dependency issues, especially if you try to stay current on the main package dependencies.
+The method is the same to solve those issues.

-- Look at the dependencies of packages and you can work out how to simplify the set of packages you reference directly.
+• Look at the dependencies of packages, and you can work out how to simplify the packages you reference directly.

-Similarily, if you have a multi-project solution, your lower-layer projects work the same as packages when your higher-level projects are built, (nearest wins rule takes those projects into account).
+Similarly, if you have a multi-project solution, your lower-layer projects work the same as packages when your higher-level projects are built (nearest wins rule takes those projects into account).
 You want to keep the same or compatible dependency versions across the projects.

 Package families

-This section describes packages that are versioned together and in most cases are dependent 1:1.
+This section describes packages that are versioned together and, in most cases, are dependent 1:1.
 It is a reference to know which packages to update to resolve a conflict in versions on one or more of the packages.
-If you have PackageReference elements to several packages in the same family, you can just manually update them at once to reference the same version.
+If you have PackageReference elements to several packages in the same family, you can manually update them at once to reference the same version.

 You may even want to declare a PropertyGroup with a named property holding the version, and reference this in multiple places in your csproj.
-If you have a multi-project solution you can extract the PropertyGroup to a separate file (convention is to use the .props suffix) and use the Import element in each of your projects to have access to the parameter across dependencies and have a consistent dependency version throughout.
+If you have a multi-project solution, you can extract the PropertyGroup to a separate file (the convention is to use the .props suffix) and use the Import element in each project to access the parameter across dependencies and have a consistent dependency version throughout.

 CMS Core family